intentor/statelogic/README.md

 Not sure if a state machine is the right choice for your project?
 [This chapter](https://gameprogrammingpatterns.com/state.html) from the *Game Programming Patterns* book will help you.

-An [example](Assets/StateLogic/Example/) is available with the basics about the plugin.
+A [sample](Assets/StateLogic/Samples/QuickStart/) is available with the basics about the plugin.

 ## Quick start